 Monster Hunter Rise PC release date

-After numerous rumors and leaks, Monster Hunter series producer Ryozo Tsujimoto finally confirmed that Rise will be coming to PC.
-The game is currently in development and will be ported over to PC in early 2022.
+After numerous rumors and leaks, Monster Hunter series producer Ryozo Tsujimoto finally confirmed that Rise would be coming to PC.
+The version is currently in development and will be ported over to PC in early 2022.
 Whether the PC release will have cross-save and crossplay functionality with the Switch version remains to be seen, but for now, it looks as though Monster Hunter PC fans can rest easy.

 Unfortunately, the same can’t be said for Playstation and Xbox Monster Hunter fans.
 There still remains no news on whether Rise will be coming to these systems, but we’ll be updating this as soon as we get any further news.

-Monster Hunter Rise Pre-order bonus
+Monster Hunter Rise editions

-On top of that, there are two separate editions.
+The game has two separate editions.
 As the name suggests, the Standard Edition just comes with the game, while the Deluxe Edition features a few extra goodies.
 It’s important to note that the majority of these items are cosmetic and have no impact on the game, but they still add a nice touch should you want them.